Back

 Workflow without Translations for Confluence

-• b) If they use a keyword that is used in the translations as well, say “ZIP”, at least two articles will be presented as search results: The German and the English one.
+• If they use a keyword that is used in the translations as well, say “ZIP”, at least two articles will be presented as search results: The German and the English one.

 2. Important: Translate the page titles as well.